-Connecticut is studying reform options via five subcommittees of the Connecticut State Bar Legal Profession Task Force.
-Each committee is focusing on one area of reform and looking at how changes within each framework would impact access to justice:
+Connecticut studied reform options via five subcommittees of the Connecticut State Bar Legal Profession Task Force.
+Each subcommittee focused on one area of reform and looked at how changes within each framework would impact access to justice.

 When Will Legal Reforms in Connecticut Be Implemented?